Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1950: Silly Putty is introduced as a toy by marketing consultant Peter Hodgson, who packaged one-ounce portions of the rubber-like material in plastic eggs.
 The material, which was discovered in 1943 in General Electric's laboratories, could be stretched, rolled into a bouncing ball or used to transfer colored ink from newsprint.
 While there was originally no application for the material, Hodgson saw a sample and realized its potential as a toy, making him a millionaire when it took off.

-1947: Actor, comedian and filmmaker Rob Reiner, who rose to fame as "Meathead," Archie Bunker's liberal son-in-law on "All in the Family," before directing movies such as "This is Spinal Tap," "Stand By Me," "The Princess Bride," "When Harry Met Sally," "Misery" and "A Few Good Men," is born in The Bronx, N.Y.
+1947: Actor, comedian and filmmaker Rob Reiner, who rose to fame as "Meathead," Archie Bunker's liberal son-in-law on "All in the Family," before directing movies such as "This is Spinal Tap," "Stand By Me," "The Princess Bride," "When Harry Met Sally," "Misery" and "A Few Good Men," is born in The Bronx, New York.

 1946: Guitarist and singer-songwriter David Gilmour, best known for his work with the rock band Pink Floyd, is born in Cambridge, England.

-1944: Singer Mary Wilson (right), best known as a founding member of the popular sixties group The Supremes, is born in Greenville, Miss.
+1944: Singer Mary Wilson (right), best known as a founding member of the popular sixties group The Supremes, is born in Greenville, Mississippi.
 Wilson remained as member of the group following the departures of group mates Diana Ross and Florence Ballard until the group disbanded in 1977.

-1940: Hall of Fame baseball player Willie Stargell is born in Earlsboro, Okla.
+1940: Hall of Fame baseball player Willie Stargell is born in Earlsboro, Oklahoma.
 Over his 21-year career with the Pittsburgh Pirates, Stargell batted .282, with 2,232 hits, 423 doubles, 475 home runs and 1,540 runs batted in, helping his team capture six National League East division titles, two National League pennants and two World Series.

-1932: Conductor and composer John Philip Sousa, known particularly for American military and patriotic marches, including "Semper Fidelis" (the official march of the U.S. Marine Corps) and "The Stars and Stripes Forever" (the National March of the United States of America), dies of heart failure at the age of 77 in Reading, Pa.
+1932: Conductor and composer John Philip Sousa, known particularly for American military and patriotic marches, including "Semper Fidelis" (the official march of the U.S. Marine Corps) and "The Stars and Stripes Forever" (the National March of the United States of America), dies of heart failure at the age of 77 in Reading, Pennsylvania.

 1926: Economist Alan Greenspan, who served as the Federal Reserve chairman under four different U.S. presidents from 1987 to 2006, is born in New York City.

-1923: TV personality Ed McMahon, best known as Johnny Carson's sidekick and announcer on "The Tonight Show" for 30 years, is born in Detroit, Mich.
+1923: TV personality Ed McMahon, best known as Johnny Carson's sidekick and announcer on "The Tonight Show" for 30 years, is born in Detroit, Michigan.
 McMahon would also become famous for hosting the TV talent show "Star Search" and presenting sweepstakes for the direct marketing company American Family Publishers.
 He died at age 86 on June 23, 2009.

-1917: Writer and illustrator Will Eisner, best known for his comic book series "The Spirit," is born in Brooklyn, N.Y.
+1917: Writer and illustrator Will Eisner, best known for his comic book series "The Spirit," is born in Brooklyn, New York.
 One of the earliest cartoonists to work in the American comic book industry, the Eisner Award, given to recognize achievements each year in the comics industry, was named in his honor.
 Eisner died at age 87 on Jan.
 3, 2005, of complications from a quadruple bypass surgery performed about two weeks earlier.

 1912: The Oreo cookie is introduced by the National Biscuit Company, today known as Nabisco.